What is QuickBooks?

 QuickBooks Online

-QuickBooks Online is a Cloud-based service that does not require a software download and is accessible from any computer or mobile device with an internet connection.
+QuickBooks Online is a cloud-based service that does not require a software download and is accessible from any computer or mobile device with an internet connection.
 Four subscription levels are available: Simple Start, Essentials, Plus, and Advanced.
 In addition, you can add a wide variety of modules to your base program to customize your QuickBooks experience.

-QuickBooks Online Sales Dashbpard
+QuickBooks Online Sales Dashboard

 QuickBooks Online sales dashboard.